Affordable Care Act | ACA

 - Part I reports information about you and the State of Arizona.

-- Part II reports information about the coverage offered to you by the State of Arizona, the affordability of the coverage offered, and the reason why you were or were not offered coverage.
+- Part II reports information about the coverage offered by the State of Arizona, the affordability of the coverage offered, and why you were or were not offered coverage.

-- Part III reports information about their individuals covered under your plan, including dependents.
+- Part III reports information about the individuals covered under your plan, including dependents.

 Will dependents that are covered on my medical plan also get 1095-C statements?
 No. The 1095-C statements are only sent to the person who is the primary individual insured by the policyholder.
 If your dependents are filing their own personal tax returns, you will need to provide them with a copy of the 1095-C statement for their tax records.

 How will Form 1095-C impact my taxes?
 If you do not have health care coverage and do not qualify for an exemption, you may be subject to a fine when you file your tax return.
-Or, if there’s a discrepancy in the information that you and your employer report to the IRS about the health care coverage offered to you, your tax return may be delayed.
+Or, if there’s a discrepancy in the information you and your employer report to the IRS about the health care coverage offered, your tax return may be delayed.

 How do I determine if I am eligible for Premium Tax Credit?
 Individuals should consult with a tax adviser to determine eligibility.